Adam-Rix/SCC/README.md

 Script for searching any requests on swagger page and building a list with requests and their content body.

 # builder.py
-The main fabric of all functions
+The main fabric of web-interactions with the driver.

 # resources dir
 Use that if u have your own .env